 Mount Sinai Community Foundation

 The MSCF funds one-time projects up to $10,000 that fulfill the MSCF’s mission to improve health, enhance well-being, or otherwise advance medical care for Minnesota residents.
 MSCF gives equal consideration to proposals that impact the Jewish and non-Jewish communities in Minnesota.
 MSCF is especially interested in proposals that provide innovative approaches for addressing health, well-being or medical care that might not be funded by other grant sources.
 MSCF also gives priority to identifiable, discrete projects that the Foundation may fund alone or with other funding partners.

 Through the generosity of the Frances & Samuel Finkelstein/Janice Finkelstein Mattison Memorial Fund, one of the grants funded will be in the area of cancer research and education.
 Organizations interested in securing the designated Memorial funds, should address the connection to cancer research and education in their application.

-Women's Endowment Fund, a designated endowment fund of the Jewish Community Foundation of the Minneapolis Jewish Federation, funds proposals of up to $5,000 each for one-year projects, programs and/or services that enhance and enrich the lives of Jewish women and children.
-Six proposals totaling $23,525 have been funded this year by the Women’s Endowment Fund of the Jewish Community Foundation of the Minneapolis Jewish Federation.
-Click here to learn about his year’s grantees.
+Women’s Endowment Fund, a designated endowment fund of the Minneapolis Jewish Federation’s Jewish Community Foundation, funds proposals of up to $10,000 each for new and/or innovative projects, programs and/or services that enhance the lives of Twin Cities women and/or children in the Jewish community and beyond.

 Emergency Financial Assistance Program for Women and Children in Crisis